 – Mostly in bus bar differential relay CT saturation is taken care of by an inbuilt algorithm/program. when we open one secondary of one phase CT. tripping gets a block Also, there is another philosophy of bus zone and check zone where CT saturation or CT secondary problem is taken care of by comparing both current statuses of two core.

-High resistive fault can take place at any distance ..it may be zone 1, zone 2, zone 3.
+High resistive fault can take place at any distance ..it may be zone 1, zone 2, or zone 3.
 So we are maintaining the highest resistive reach for all zones.

-– Anyone aware most of Micom P44X relay resistive reach are same for phase and ground?R3G, R2G, R1G -33 ohm
+– Anyone aware most of Micom P44X relay resistive reach are the same for phase and ground?R3G, R2G, R1G -33 ohm

 R3P, R2P, R1P – 25 ohms.
 Why are these values are same in most of the Micom settings?